Who is a carer?

 What is the difference between a 'carer' and a 'care worker'?

 A 'carer' is someone who provides unpaid care and support to someone such as a family member, friend or neighbour.

-A 'care worker' is someone who is employed and paid to care for someone because they may be ill, disabled or have a certain condition .
-The care worker may assisting and supporting the person with their daily living tasks, such as washing or dressing.
+A 'care worker' is someone who is employed and paid to care for someone who is ill, disabled or has a certain health condition.
+The care worker may assist and support the person with daily living tasks, such as washing or dressing.

 Why do carers need support?